asrenninger/simcity/_posts/2019-04-18-welcome-to-github-pages.md

 + Daytime/Nighttime population
 + Vegetation index

 In total, we gather 32 indcators of urban form, with minimum, maximum, and mean or median in several categories expanding the list from above.
-Not all of these are valuable in this analysis—and we attempt to reduce dimensionality in our data by aggregating variables—but they constitute a dataset that may be valuable for future studies.[^1]
+Not all are valuable in this analysis—and we attempt to reduce dimensionality in our data by aggregating variables—but they constitute a dataset that may be valuable for future studies.[^1]

 The last variable is **grid index**, which comes from a [recent paper](https://osf.io/preprints/socarxiv/t9um6/) by Geoff Boeing; it combines the proportion of intersections that are four-way, the circuity of streets, and orientation entropy of streets—how much variation is there in its bearings, between all streets on a single axis and no streets sharing an axis.
 We replicate his construction using the same measures and similar techniques from his paper, taking the geometry mean of these variables (after scaling) to produce a single index.